 Each Call for Entry will usually have a fee for entering the exhibition.
 This fee must be paid by everyone, regardless if your artwork is accepted or not.
 Fees can be paid online (credit card or paypal) via www.saqa.com/fees during the entry window.

 What happens if I don't pay my entry fee?

 Once the call closes, we will review the list of completed entries against the payments received (these are two separate databases).
 You will be contacted if you still need to submit a payment.
 Failure to pay your fee can result in your pieces not being included in the jurying process.If you have any questions regarding your payment, please contact firstname.lastname@example.org.

-Only one fee is charged for the individual artist's form, regardless of the number of artworks made by the artist, with or without collaborators, listed on that form.
-The collaborative work is counted as one of the three works each artist is permitted to enter.
-A collaborating artist may submit two additional artworks, either as a solo artist or in collaboration with another artist.
+- Only one fee is charged for the individual artist's form and the collaborative work is counted as one of the three artworks each artist is permitted to enter either as a solo artist or in collaboration with others.